TheRealWaldo/release-it/README.md

 ### `rebase-onto`

-Reference to rebase onto.
+Branch to rebase onto.

-Defaults to the reference that triggered action and will not rebase onto itself i.e. `refs/heads/master`
+Defaults to the branch that triggered action and will not rebase onto itself.

 ## Outputs